jeka-dev/jeka/README.md

 The distribution is the file named jeka-core-x.x.x-distrib.zip.

 # How to use Jeka ?

-Jeka is designed to be easy to master for Java developers.
-It is easy to figure out how it works by knowing few concepts and navigate in source code.

-That said, documentation is needed for a starting point.

 Visit following pages according your expectation :